 Eligible students are sent a notification email from the Office of the Chancellor.
-Students are asked to confirm their interest in being considered and that they plan to attend the Commencement ceremony.
+Students are asked to confirm their interest in being considered and that they plan to attend the Commencement ceremony (whatever form that might take).
 Eligible students are given one week to declare their interest.

 Students who declare an interest and confirm their plans to attend the ceremony must provide a resume and cover letter, sent to the Office of the Chancellor addressing the following: scholarship or academic awards received, other academic activities (examples: study abroad, undergraduate research, internships, service learning, publications, presentation, or participation in professional organizations), and application of knowledge to current or future activities.